-During fiscal 2022, we incurred and capitalized \$3.1 million of debt issuance costs associated with the new revolver, which are included in Other assets in the Consolidated Balance Sheets.
+On May 2, 2023, we amended our \$800.0 million revolving credit facility to increase the capacity to \$900.0 million and to adopt SOFR as the new benchmark rate, replacing LIBOR.
+During fiscal 2023, we incurred and capitalized \$0.5 million of debt issuance costs associated with the revolving credit facility, which are included in Other assets in the Consolidated Balance Sheets.